Often, quality products are born from situations where creative people need to find solutions to their own problems.

 Expanding the product catalog

-With all signs pointing toward success, Bjork, Lindsay, and Raquel decided to create momentum by developing a second plugin – Tasty Pins – that would enable bloggers to add Pinterest pin descriptions for their images.
+With all signs pointing toward success, Bjork, Lindsay, and their team decided to create momentum by developing a second plugin – Tasty Pins – that would enable bloggers to add Pinterest pin descriptions for their images.

 The growth continued.
 By early 2020, WP Tasty had generated close to 1,000 active subscriptions for these two products alone.
 And recently, they released yet another product: Tasty Links.

-But with all of this momentum, it wasn’t just about releasing products to make money:
+But with all of this momentum, it wasn’t just about releasing products to make money; WP Tasty’s primary goal was to make their customers’ lives easier, with rock-solid plugins that solve real problems and top-notch support for those plugins.

 This focus on enabling others seems to be magic when it comes to selling digital products, and for good reason!
 Everyone loves a win-win situation.
 Plus, when you provide something really helpful to customers, you become more than just a product maker; You become a true authority.